trampgeek/jobe/README.md

 all currently-supported languages is the following (all commands as root):

-    apt-get install php libapache2-mod-php php-mcrypt mysql-server\
+    apt-get install apache2 php libapache2-mod-php php-mcrypt mysql-server\
           php-mysql php-cli octave nodejs\
           git python3 build-essential openjdk-8-jre openjdk-8-jdk python3-pip\
-          fp-compiler pylint3
+          fp-compiler pylint
     pylint --reports=no --generate-rcfile > /etc/pylintrc

-[octave, fp and pylint3 are required only if you need to run Octave or Pascal programs or test Python programs with pylint, respectively.].
+[octave, fp and pylint are required only if you need to run Octave or Pascal programs or test Python programs with pylint, respectively.].

 Similar commands should work on other Debian-based Linux distributions, although some differences are inevitable.

-The first step is to clone the project in the web root directory WEBROOT (usually /var/www on Debian-based systems or /var/www/html on Red Hat).
+The first step is to clone the project in the web root directory WEBROOT (usually /var/www/html).
 Do not clone the project elsewhere and attempt to add it to web root with symbolic links.
 That breaks this installer.
 In what follows, replace WEBROOT with either /var/www or /var/www/html as appropriate.